 Equipped with 12 individual ink heads, the flat bed printer uses environmentally friendly UV inks to produce incredibly fine and detailed prints.
 With 6 colour channels the Acuity prints on a super large flatbed.
 Capable of printing on substrates up to 2.5m x 3.05m and up to 50mm thick the HS 5220 prints CMYK plus white.

-In addition, the Acuity boasts the unique ability to spot or flood varnish.
-The Acuity has capabilities to build up layers of clear varnish texture, this creative application of print is ideal for engaging and lifelike textured graphics.
+In addition, the Acuity boasts the unique ability to spot varnish.
+The Acuity has capabilities to build up layers of texture, this creative application of print is ideal for engaging and lifelike textured graphics.

 At VGL we’re committed to continually investing in the latest print technology to ensure we offer you the highest quality and most advanced print solutions available on the market.